Reading Time: 17 minutes

 Nearby City: Culver, OR

-Located near Willamette Pass in Klamath County, Odell Lake is the ultimate destination to spend vacation.
+Located near Willamette Pass in Klamath County, Odell Lake is the ultimate destination for vacationing among the best lakes in Oregon.
 It is surrounded by the Deschutes National Forest and gives breathtaking views of the Cascade Mountains.
 Odell Lake’s proximity to Willamette Pass attracts visitors to explore and enjoy its beauty when traveling along.

 Best time to visit: All year round